v3ceban/nvchad-config/README.md

 - Uses [intelephense](https://intelephense.com/) as LSP and linter
 - Uses [php-cs-fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) for formatting
-- Requires .git to run linting server
+- Requires .git file to run linting server
 - To create .git run `git init` in the root of the project

 ### Lua